Zekken193/Zekken193/README.md

 ## About Me

 I am a results-driven full-stack developer with expertise in designing and implementing scalable web and mobile applications.
-With a strong foundation in both frontend and backend technologies, I focus on delivering clean, maintainable code and innovative solutions that meet business objectives.
+With a strong foundation in both frontend and backend technologies, I focus on delivering high-quality solutions that drive business value.

 - **Specialization:** Full-stack web and mobile development
 - **Focus:** Scalability, performance optimization, and best practices